skupperproject/skupper-website/input/start/minikube.md

 ## Cluster access

-Minikube does not offer a dedicated login command, but you can re-run the `minikube start` command in each console session you wish to configure.
+Minikube does not offer a dedicated login command, but you can run the `minikube update-context` command in each console session you wish to configure.
 This initializes the required kubeconfigs in each case.

 <div class="code-label session-2">Console for West</div>

     export KUBECONFIG=$HOME/.kube/config-west
-    minikube start
+    minikube update-context

 <div class="code-label session-1">Console for East</div>

     export KUBECONFIG=$HOME/.kube/config-east
-    minikube start
+    minikube update-context

 ## Running minikube tunnel